hackerschoolmty/Rails101/02/readme.md

 Rails has a convenient way that lets you define routes based on resources, such as the models that you can define.
 This convenient way is also flexible so you can freely add your own personalized routes

 Rails routes support the mapping between URLs and actions based on the contents of the URL and on the HTTP method used to invoke the request

-### REST

-In REST we use a simple set of verbs to operate on a rich set of nouns, each verb correspond to HTTP methods (GET, PUT, PATCH, POST, and DELETE, typically).
-The nouns are the resources in our application, and we name those resources using URLs.

-Imagine that your application handles a set of Products, there are two implicit resources you can handle here: 1) individuals products and 2) collections of products, so:

-* To fetch a list of all the products, we could issue an HTTP GET request agains the collection: `/products/`
-* To fetch the contents of an individual resource, first we have to identify it through its ID and then we'd issue a GET request: `/products/1`
-* To create a new product in our application, we use an HTTP POST request directed at `/products/` path, with the post data containg the product to add.
-Yes, that's the same path we used to get a list of products, so if you issue a GET to it, it responds with a list, and if you do a POST to it, it adds a new product to the collection
-* To update that product, you would do something similar when fetching an individual resource: first retrieve the resource through its identifier and then you'd issue an HTTP PUT request: `/products/1`
-* And finally deleting the product follows the same guideline as fetching and updating an individual resource, but only you'd issue an HTTP DELETE request:  `/products/1`

-And what about if your application also tracks users?
-But we'll do exactly the same because we just have another set of recurses to deal with: REST tells use to use the same set of verbs (GET, POST, PUT and DELETE) against a similar-looking set of URLs (/users, users/1 and so on)

 ### Rails resources